Sickaada/Collate/README.md

     1. Navigate to chrome://extensions/
     2. Turn on Developer mode
     3. Go to " Load Unpacked "
-    4. Browse to ./randomfile
+    4. Browse to ./frontend

-## Select the code snipper you want to run and press "Ctrl/Cmd + B"
+## Select the code snippet you want to run and press "Ctrl/Cmd + B"

 ### You are good to go my friend!

-### P.S.
-Give me a name please!
+### ~P.S.
+Give me a name please!~ It is Collate.